Is your cruise ship docking in Dubrovnik? Are you on holiday in Dubrovnik for just a day? Here is your guide to how to spend one day in Dubrovnik.

-Croatia had never been on my radar and I knew nothing about it.
+Croatia had never been on my radar, and I knew nothing about it.
 If it’s one of your cruise ports, you may not either.
-Don’t blow it off though or you’ll regret it.
+Don’t blow it off, though or you’ll regret it.

-If you’re arriving by a larger ship – which most will be – you’ll be docking in Gruz Harbor which is about 15 minutes away from the Old Town.
+If you’re arriving on a larger ship – which most will be – you’ll be docking in Gruz Harbor which is about 15 minutes away from the Old Town.
 Many ships will offer a free shuttle from the harbor that drops you off directly in front of Pile Gate.

 Having just one day – or ten hours – to explore one place can be disheartening, but don’t be fooled and think you still can’t experience much of what Dubrovnik has to offer.
 You can.

-Kayak the Adriatic
+Kayak The Adriatic

-It’s at Betina that you take a break, do some snorkeling, cliff jumping and eat lunch.
+It’s at Betina that you take a break, do some snorkeling, cliff jumping, and eat lunch.
 Most tour operators provide lunch in the tour fee, which means more to explore and less time waiting in line to be served.
 Your arms will be tired, but you’ll love every minute of the view of the Adriatic.

 When you step off your shuttle bus in front of Pile Gate, there will be several providers advertising these tours.
 They are usually holding a kayak paddle – so you can’t miss them.
 I suggest signing up for your tour and then planning the rest of your day around it.
-There are two time slots each lasting three hours.
+There are two-time slots each lasting three hours.

-Walk the walls – a UNESCO World Heritage Site
+Walk The Walls – A Unesco World Heritage Site

 You literally feel like you are stepping back in time when you walk the length of the walls, and through the Old City.
 It’s perched up high on the walls of the old city, that you’ll get the best view of the city below and a breathtaking view out over the Adriatic Sea.

 Wander the Gunduliceva Poljana Market

 Known as, Gunduliceva Poljana Market.
 This market is located by the Rector’s Palace and Cathedral.
 Gunduliceva Poljana market has been operating, in this location since 1892.
-Offering all seasonal fruits, vegetables, cheese, olives, honey and spices.
+Offering all seasonal fruits, vegetables, cheese, olives, honey, and spices.
 It’s here you can also purchase many homemade souvenirs.
-My favourites were the olive oils and lavender scented items.
+My favorites were the olive oils and lavender-scented souvenirs.

 Explore the Alleyways and Enjoy the Medieval Architecture

 Because you’re inside the old walls, you can’t get lost so put down your map and wander about.
 There is plenty of culture and history with churches centuries old and a number of beautiful fountains.
-Make sure to check out the Rector’s Palace, the Franciscan Monastery and the Friars Minor Pharmacy-the third oldest operating pharmacy in the entire world.
+Make sure to check out the Rector’s Palace, the Franciscan Monastery, and the Friars Minor Pharmacy-the third oldest operating pharmacy in the entire world.
 Be sure to head to the opposite side of the walls from Pile Gate, across to the Old Harbour.
 Here there are boats, restaurants, and a seafood market.

 On my cruise, I was excited to be visiting Venice, Rome, and Florence, and had not given Dubrovnik much thought.
-Once in the Old City, I was taken by surprise and I fell in love with Croatia.
+Once in the Old City, I was taken by surprise, and I fell in love with Croatia.
 I’m now making plans to spend my holidays in Croatia next year.
 There are just so many other amazing places in Croatia to explore.

 Have you been to Dubrovnik?
 What would you add to this list?

 Are you not sure what to do in Dubrovnik?
-Your holiday in Dubrovnik has so many choices, there are so many Dubrovnik sights not even we’ve experienced all that Dubrovnik has on offer.
+Your holiday in Dubrovnik has so many choices; there are so many Dubrovnik sights, not even we’ve experienced all that Dubrovnik has on offer.
 Key highlights include: